Rangeview Library District: Experience zones

-Library Usage at Anythink in 2012

-In 2012, Anythink served a population of 339,492 in Adams County, Colorado, with 120,704 library cardholders.
-According to Anythink's Annual Report, 2,265,909 items were loaned and 106,439 books were downloaded throughout the district in 2012.

 mySummer

 Anythink's annual summer reading and experience program consists of a series of interactive programs, events and entertainment for all ages.
 Participants are encouraged to become mySummer members and sign up for individual programs throughout the summer months.
 The mySummer slogan is READ THINK DO.

 Anythink uses the concept of traveling kits to provide the entire district with developed mySummer programs.
 Previous kits have ranged in scope from paleontology to shadow puppetry to local songbirds to forensics, and partners have included organizations like the Denver Museum of Nature and Science, the Arvada Center for the Arts and Humanities, and the Raptor Education Foundation.
 As a result of these innovative programs, mySummer participation has more than tripled – from 3,700 in 2010 to 10,918 in 2013 – over the course of three years.

 In 2012, Anythink offered 275 mySummer programs.

 A 2013 survey of mySummer participants found that 61.9 of participants found the programming quality to be either exceptional or exceeding expectations.

 In 2018, Anythink partnered with Colorado Parks and Wildlife, a collaboration that encouraged an emphasis on the state and its natural resources.
 The 2018 mySummer series included programs on backyard bugs, birds of prey, archery and campsite sing-a-longs.
 Participants were invited to continue their learning in nature, as their participation included a Colorado Parks and Wildlife gift certificate that could be applied toward entrance at any of Colorado's 41 state parks, a fishing license or campsite reservation.
 Because of a generous donation from Eagle Claw, Anythink also began circulating fishing poles during mySummer 2018.
 More than 12,900 people signed up to participate in the mySummer 2018 program.